- Ushering in an era of technology-enabled infrastructure is proving harder than imagined.

 Finally, governments must build the skills to embrace InfraTech, by incentivizing companies to train workers, setting up public training programmes, and encouraging collaboration with academia and industry.

-What is the World Economic Forum doing on smart cities?
+What is the World Economic Forum doing to ensure smart cities?

 Cities represent humanity's greatest achievements - and greatest challenges.
 From inequality to air pollution, poorly designed cities are feeling the strain as 68% of humanity is predicted to live in urban areas by 2050.